 How do Loan Modifications stop Foreclosures?

 A foreclosure occurs because the loan has fallen behind.
 If the loan is modified and treated as current, then that would stop the foreclosure proceedings.
 In some instances, when a lender is processing a request for a loan modification, the lender will temporarily suspend the progress in the foreclosure case.

 Who is eligible to get a Loan Modification?

 It’s important to be aware that loan modification qualifications are very individualized, as each lender or loan servicer will have their own qualifications.
 Even if you have multiple loans with the same lender, they may have different qualifications depending on who the loan investor is, and whether it’s a first loan, second loan or an equity line.
 So, it’s nearly impossible to present any detailed qualifications about who will or will not qualify for a loan modification.
 With that said, you normally have to have adequate income to be able to support ongoing payments in order to qualify for a loan modification.
 In addition, there usually has to be some equity in the property.

 Loan modifications remain a possibility even if the borrower has impaired credit.
 Since most individuals who request a modification are behind on their mortgage payments, presumably there was some credit impairment experienced by the borrower before they applied for the modification.
-With that said, stronger credit is more advantageous, but I don’t think it’s wholly preclusive if there is some credit impairment.
+With that said, stronger credit is more advantageous, but it's not completely out of the question if there is some credit impairment.